 I am very happy to report that it is kind of raining here in LA.
 For those of you that don’t know, LA is always sunny and nice.
-Sometimes, especially lately it’s been too hot.
-So this rain is such a nice break and I think it reminds everyone here that we don’t live in a weird land like The Truman Show or something.
-I actually realized last night that the nice weather here all the time is just too much.
+Sometimes, especially lately, it’s been too hot.
+So this rain is such a nice break.
+I realized last night that the nice weather here all the time is just too much.
 Although I don’t want it to snow or anything (lets not get crazy), I do wish there were more seasons.
-LA gets super romantic when it rains, and I wish that happened more.
+Los Angeles transforms into this super romantic please when it rains, and I wish that happened more.
 The smell after rain is so fresh and different.
+You don’t see as many people on the streets, and it becomes quite and very eerily calm.
 Everything is so much more green and alive.
 I feel more alive, even if that means I am laying in bed watching the rain dripping down my window and cuddling with cats, or watching Friends episodes and trying decide which character I am most (I think it’s Phoebe).

 Almond Butter Soba Noodles with Garlic Shrimp